Health and Safety Rights

 Right to Know about the dangers of our jobs and how we are protected

-Right to Be Free from Reprisal (disciplined or fired) for using our Health and Safety rights
+Right to Be Free from Reprisal (disciplined) for using our health and safety rights

 Most workers in Alberta are covered under Alberta’s Occupational Health and Safety Act, Regulations and Code.
 Some workers are Federally regulated, and their Health and Safety right are covered under the Canada Labour Code Part II.
 These laws are the minimum standards for protecting workers.